 There’s something about reading that holds a place in all of our hearts, it’s time to ourselves, a time to indulge in our passions, and sometimes to learn something new.
 If you’re a runner, chances are you’ve read your fair share of running books, however, there’s probably a few you’ve missed – or perhaps not gotten around to just yet.

-Therefore, we’ve provided twenty-one of the best running books available for runners in 2020, from the all-time classic born to run to those dedicated to training such as Daniel’s running formula, here are our twenty-one top picks.
+Therefore, we’ve provided twenty-two of the best running books available for runners in 2020, from the all-time classic born to run to those dedicated to training such as Daniel’s running formula, here are our twenty-one top picks.